lucas-cimino/log-density-plugin-h25/README.md

 - **Model Training**: Train the AI model using a collection of open-source Java projects.
 - **Log Density Analysis**: Analyze individual Java files to determine the log density in each block of code.
 - **Batch Log Density Prediction**: Obtain predicted and current log densities for multiple Java files at once.

-- **Generate Log Advice**: Generate log advices with a large language model for the code given.
+- **Generate Log Advice**: Generate log advices with a large language model at line in code, for the function / method in which you are
+- **Get Model Info**: Get current configured model
+- **Change Model ID**: Change the configured model and download if not available locally by givving a valid model ID
+- **Change Token**: Change and set a new token (Only used for HuggingFace)

 ## Prerequisites